Are you looking to get back into university but don’t have the qualifications?

 People often wonder whether they’re too old to study.
 Don’t let age put you off as that is simply not true.

-If you are still self-conscious about the idea of going back to college consider online study instead.
+If you are still self-conscious about the idea of going back to college consider online study of Access courses instead.

-Studying online gives you the same qualifications as a traditional institution but from the comfort of your own home.
+Studying your Access course online gives you the same qualifications as a traditional institution but from the comfort of your own home.

-Another query people tend to ask is if you need lots of GCSEs to be accepted.
+Another query people tend to ask when considering Access to HE courses is if you need lots of GCSEs to be accepted.
 Though you will not need them for your Access to HE Diploma, certain university-level courses will require them.

-If, for example, you're looking to study nursing at university you would require maths and English GCSEs at Grade 5/C.
+If, for example, you're looking to study nursing at university you would require Maths and English GCSEs at Grade 4/C.

 However, it is not the be all and end all if you don’t have these qualifications.